IuliiaKonovalova/animal_shelter/README.md

 # *Animal Shelter*

 The Animal Shelter website allows people to learn about the company "Animal Shelter" and find information about animals living in this shelter.
-The visitors of the website could quickly contact the company about adapting animals as well as making a donation.
+The visitors of the website could quickly contact the company about adopting animals as well as making a donation.

 ![Responsive Mockup](assets/images/responsive_mockup.png)